 Mentors, Inc. has matched and supported over 6,500 students with over $700,000 in college scholarships to graduating seniors.
 We remain an open-enrollment (motivation is the only requirement), citywide, one-on-one high school mentoring program, though we focus our recruitment on students who need mentors most.

 Since the start, our goal has been to help our students graduate from high school and go on to college, to open up a lifetime of possibilities.
 Now, we're helping them consider careers for their future.
-And we do this using the research-based best practices of MENTOR National Mentoring Partnership, which advocates for mentoring nation-wide.
+And we do this using the research-based best practices of MENTOR National Mentoring Partnership, which advocates for mentoring nation-wide; and the Department of Education's STEM 2026 vision, providing a framework for youth career exploration.
 Need more inspiration?
 View the brief National Mentoring Partnership CEO's video-advocacy on the value of mentoring, or a video case for the importance of STEM in after-school programming.